vkhitrin/macos-env/README.md

 # Personal MacOS dotfiles + tools used that are part of my workflow

-Using MacOS High Sierra 10.13.6
+Using MacOS High Sierra 10.13.6 on Desktop

+Using MacOS Mojave 10.14 on Laptop

 ## Mackup vs Git